ikozyr-intellective/devops.intellectivelab.com/enterprise-search/installing-uie.md

 	![uie-folder](.\images\image63.png)

-- In browser, open URL `http://<servername>:<port>/uie-searcher`, by default [http://localhost:9080/uie-searcher](http://localhost:9080/uie-searcher) and verify that no errors shown, UIE version and other application data is displayed
+- In browser, open URL `http://<servername>:<port>/uie-searcher`, by default [http://localhost:9080/uie-searcher](http://localhost:9080/uie-searcher) and verify that no errors shown, UIE version and other application data is displayed:

 	![uie-folder](.\images\image64.png)